 - a.
 Unfractionated Heparin Infusions - i.
 All heparin infusions will be administered by a programmable infusion pump with "smart pump" technology. - ii.
 All heparin bolus doses will be administered in units using the 1,000 unit per mL concentration. - iii.
 All heparin infusions will be programmed as units/kg/hour. - iv.
-Independent double checking and documentation is to be performed as per Patient Care Services (PCS)-Policy: Medication Administration Medications, High Risk/High Alert/Look Alike Sound Alike - b.
+Independent double checking and documentation is to be performed as per Patient Care Services (PCS) Policy: Medication AdministrationMedications, High Risk/High Alert/Look Alike Sound Alike - b.
 Low Molecular Weight Heparin: - i.
 Administer per manufacturer's instructions for use. - ii.
 The injection should be administered by deep subcutaneous (SC) injection. - iii.
 Rotate SC injection sites.
 Do not rub the injection site after completion of the injection. - c.
-Warfarin: - Pharmacy will track all warfarin dosing and monitoring via Eelectronic Hhealth Rrecord (EHR). - 5.
+Warfarin: - i.
+Pharmacy will track all warfarin dosing and monitoring via Eelectronic Hhealth Rrecord (EHR). - 5.
 Follow-up Monitoring: - a.
-Overview - i.
-Patients receiving therapeutic anticoagulation are expected to receive follow-up safety and efficacy monitoring.
+Overview i.
+Pat - Patients receiving therapeutic anticoagulation are expected to receive follow-up safety and efficacy monitoring. - 138 ii.
+All patients receiving therapeutic anticoagulation are expected to be monitored for any evidence of major oozing, bleeding or internal bleeding, changes in neurologic status, as well as indications of an allergic reaction.
+The nursing staff is to notify the prescriber if any of these adverse effects are noted.